 As co-managers of Pico Pijol and Montaña de Yoro National Parks, partners behind the Yoro Model, are also actively engaged the ‘Jacagua Watershed Project’; A multi-disciplinary partnership to secure the region’s main source of drinking water and hydroelectric power.

 For the first time in history, the Yoro Model, (which is in line with the Paris Agreement and designed to meet the original UN Millenium Development Goals) allows local mayors, banks and institutions to collaborate in securing the future of the region from climate disaster.
 This includes the use of the Kyoto Protocol Article 17 that establishes an international trade mechanism for carbon reduction trade.
 Moreover, the initiative involves communities at various levels working together to usher in progressive environmental policy by enacting a unique Honduran forest corridor law.

-30 local mayors meeting for official establishment of Yoro Biological Corridor - December 2020 Collection of 10+ signed regional mayor support letters - February-March 2022
+December 2020: 30 local mayors meeting for official establishment of Yoro Biological Corridor.
+Feb-March 2022: Collection of more than 10 signed regional mayor support letters.

 On-the-Ground Community Engagement via Mesoamerican Development Institute (MDI)

 As co-managers of Pico Pijol and Montaña de Yoro National Parks, Mesoamerican Development Institute (MDI) engages in commercial transactions directly with small producers for purchases of coffee and carbon credits.